 Step 2: Airmail settings for Shadowmail:

-The basic Shadowmail setup for Airmail is the same as for any account: The server-address is “pop.gmail.com” (without the quotes), the login name is your complete gmail.com email-address (see below for the “recent:” prefix), and the password is your Gmail account password.
+The basic Shadowmail setup for Gmail is the same as for any account: The server-address is “pop.gmail.com” (without the quotes), the login name is your complete gmail.com email-address (with the “recent:” prefix), and the password is your Gmail account password.
 A secure connection is required via port 995 but Shadowmail handles that automatically.

-There is one more option: If you did select “all mail” in your GMail settings, then you can restrict POP3 access to only recent messages (less than 30 days old).
-Do this in your Airmail setup, by adding the prefix “recent:” to your login name in your Shadowmail settings– for example enter the login name of “recent:firstname.lastname@example.org” instead of “email@example.com”– no spaces.
+IMPORTANT: If you did selected “all mail” in your GMail settings, then you should restrict POP3 access to only recent messages (less than 30 days old).
+Do this by adding “recent:” to your login name in your Shadowmail settings– for example “recent:email@example.com” instead of “firstname.lastname@example.org”– no spaces.
 This will cause GMail to only show recent messages to Shadowmail, and older messages will be ignored.

 Keep in mind that (no matter what options are selected) GMail’s POP3-access includes sent-messages which were sent from GMail’s web-page.
 Also, unless you are using the “recent:” login-prefix described above, messages which have been read via GMail, or retrieved via POP3, are NO LONGER included in the POP3 index- they will disappear from your Shadowmail folder, but are accessible via GMail.
 However if the “recent:” prefix is used, then all recent messages are available to Shadowmail.
 (Like we said, “quirky”).

 Once you get your Shadowmail settings set up for your GMail account, then connect to Sailmail (via internet, initially) and Airmail will send the settings message to the server.
 Shadowmail will immediately check your GMail inbox, and you should get back the initial batch of “new mail” messages which will sync your gmail “Shadow Folder” to your GMail account.